scieloorg/Web/docs/howtoinstall.rst

             $ wget https://github.com/scieloorg/Web/zipball/<branch_or_tag>
-            $ tar -xvf  <branch_or_tag> (when the package is a tar file but generally is zip) If not works with tar command run as:
+            $ tar -xvf  <branch_or_tag> (when the package is a tar file but generally is zip)

+        If it not works with tar command run as:

         .. code-block:: text